courk/openflexure-microscope/docs/0_printing.md

 # Printing the plastic parts
 First, you will need to print or obtain the 3D printed parts.
 These have been designed with some care to print reliably on most RepRap-style printers, without support material.
 It's important to read through the notes before, as there are multiple versions of the STL files to choose from, so it's not a good idea just to pick all the parts in the folder.
+The printed parts are described in their own pages, with details of how to pick the version of that part, for the parts with multiple versions.
+A full list of links is at the bottom.

 ## Print settings
 I usually print with a layer size of 0.24mm on my Ormerod, which takes 10 hours for the main body.  "low" quality on an Ultimaker 2 (0.15mm layers) produces similar results in about 10 hours.
 Our Prusa i3 Mk3 takes a similar time using 0.2mm layers, or 0.3mm layers if we want to go even faster (8 hours or less).